Built by engineers.

 From your first Spring Boot project to system design interview prep — we cover the full journey.

-Practical guides on integrating AI into Spring Boot applications — function calling, structured outputs, multimodality, and production patterns.
+Practical guides on integrating AI into Spring Boot apps — function calling, structured outputs, multimodality, and production patterns.

-Full-stack project walkthroughs using Spring Boot, Angular, microservices, Docker, and more — built the way real production projects are built.
+Full-stack project walkthroughs using Spring Boot, Angular, microservices, and Docker — built the way real production projects are.

 System design interview guides written by engineers who’ve been through the process — OSI model, TCP/IP, IP addressing, and beyond.